Augment then Smooth: Reconciling Differential Privacy with Certified Robustness: Introduction

 \section{Introduction}

 Machine learning (ML) models are becoming increasingly trusted in critical settings despite an incomplete understanding of their properties.
 This raises questions about the \emph{trustworthiness} of those models, encompassing aspects such as privacy, robustness, and more.
-Society at large might expect \emph{all} of these properties to hold simultaneously as ML's influence on everyday life expands, but each aspect is challenging enough that scientists and practitioners still mostly grapple with them individually.
-Relatively little research has been done on the intersectionality of trustworthy ML requirements, since each aspect seems to push us in orthogonal research directions.
+Society at large might expect \emph{all} of these aspects to be accounted for simultaneously as ML's influence on everyday life expands, but scientists and practitioners still mostly grapple with each aspect individually.

 We aim to reconcile two key objectives of trustworthy ML, namely \textit{privacy} and \textit{robustness}.
-Privacy in the context of ML manifests as the requirement that a model does not leak information about the data it was trained on \cite{papernot2018sok}, such as revealing whether or not certain data points were included in the training dataset~\cite{shokri2017} or what characteristics they exhibit~\cite{fredrickson2015}.
-In our study, robustness refers to the requirement that a model's prediction should not change when its test inputs are perturbed, even in the worst case when perturbations are chosen adversarially \cite{biggio2013evasion, szegedy2014intriguing, goodfellow2015explaining}.
+Privacy in the context of ML manifests as the requirement that a model does not leak information about the data it was trained on \citep{papernot2018sok}, such as revealing whether or not certain data points were included in the training dataset~\citep{shokri2017} or what characteristics they exhibit~\citep{fredrickson2015}.
+In our study, robustness refers to the requirement that a model's prediction should not change when its inputs are perturbed at test-time, even in the worst case of adversarially chosen perturbations.

-The current gold standard for providing privacy guarantees is differential privacy (DP)~\cite{dwork2014}.
-In ML, DP produces mathematically rigorous privacy guarantees by limiting the impact of each individual training data point on the final model.
+The current gold standard for providing privacy guarantees is differential privacy (DP)~\citep{dwork2014}.
+In ML, DP produces mathematically rigorous privacy guarantees by limiting the impact of each training data point on the final model.
 This is achieved by clipping per-sample gradients, and adding a well-calibrated amount of noise to all model updates.
-Clipping serves to bound the \textit{sensitivity} of the training algorithm, while the addition of noise ensures that training will be more likely to output similar models whether any of the individual data points are added to or removed from the training dataset.
-However, clipping and adding noise can impede the convergence of models~\cite{tramer2021differentially} and yield decision boundaries that are less smooth~\cite{hayes2022learning}, negatively impacting robustness~\cite{fawzi2018empirical}.
+Clipping limits the \textit{sensitivity} of the training algorithm, while the addition of noise ensures that training will be more likely to output similar models when any individual data point is added to or removed from the training dataset.

-These findings call for integrating robustness measures into private training, yet this remains challenging because most methods to increase robustness use random or adversarial augmentations of training data points, which both conceptually and practically do not align well with DP training.
-Conceptually, augmenting an input increases the sensitivity of private training to it, and thereby provides additional avenues for information leakage.
-From a practical viewpoint, since gradients are computed on a per-example basis for DP, augmentations drastically increase the time and memory costs of training.